Ethanctuttle3329/3329Crescendo/README.md

-# Team 3329 Wildbots code for the 2023-2024 Season CRESCENDO
+# Team 3329 Wildbots Code for the 2023-2024 Season CRESCENDO